aminevaali/C_Crash_Course/Working with files/working_with_files_in_c.md

 ## How to open a file?

-Your user space program can't access files.
-And must grant permission from the operating system.
-Thus there is a function named `fopen()` that asks the os and opens a file in your program.
+Your user space program can't access files directly.
+And must grant permission from the operating system to access a file.
+Thus there is a function named `fopen(filePath, mode)` that asks the OS and opens a file in your program. `filePath` is the relative or absolute path of the file. and `mode` is the way our program treats with that file.

 e.g. Making a file named `myFile.txt` with the content of "Hello World"